 - the type of sentence that the court can impose.

-Some category A serious youth offences must be heard in the higher courts:
+A number of category A serious youth offences are not designated offences.
+Some of these offences must be heard in the higher courts:

 - murder